publishing.co.uk

 Kobo Plus — Kobo's subscription service, a wide-friendly alternative to Kindle Unlimited.
 Crucially, you can opt in without exclusivity, so you earn subscription reads on Kobo while staying wide everywhere else.
 This is a genuine advantage over KU, which demands Amazon exclusivity.

 Promo tabs — KWL lets you self-apply for Kobo merchandising and price promotions directly from the dashboard.
-No other major store gives indies this level of self-serve promo access.
+Few other major stores give indies this level of self-serve promo access.

 Who Kobo is essential for